RogerHuba/roger_python_guide/class_28/facilitator.md

 ALLOWED_HOSTS = tuple(env.list('ALLOWED_HOSTS'))
 ```

-> In .env (Note the location of this is not what is expected.)
+> In .env (Note the location of this is not what is expected.
+Inside project folder)

 ```env
 SECRET_KEY=xxxx